Service Selection Overview

 NETCONF Service (ncclient)

-Since NETCONF is XML based, retrieving configuration data using NETCONF can easily be converted to structured data by converting the response to an XML dictionary:
+Since NETCONF is XML based, retrieving configuration data using NETCONF can easily be converted to structured data by converting the XML response to a dictionary:

 Scrapli NETCONF Service